ena-infrastructure/specifications/ena-oauth2-chaining.md

 - The client SHOULD include `requested_token_type` with a value of `urn:ietf:params:oauth:token-type:jwt` to explicitly request a JWT authorization grant as defined in \[[RFC7523](#rfc7523)\].

-- The client MAY include `scope` to indicate the desired scopes to be used when the target authorization server later issues an access token.
-The originating authorization server MUST treat these values as a request and MUST NOT assert target-domain authorization beyond what is covered by configured scope mappings (see [Section 3.5.1](#scope-mappings-across-domains)).
+- The client MAY use the `scope` parameter to specify particular scope(s) for the request.

+    - The client MUST NOT request a scope that is higher privileged than the scopes of the presented `subject_token`.

+    - If the originating and target domains use different scope models, the scope value(s) given in the `scope` parameter MUST be scopes defined within the originating domain.
+A scope mapping will be performed later, see [Section 3.5.1](#scope-mapping-across-domains).

 Client authentication at the token endpoint MUST follow \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].
 If `private_key_jwt` is used, the `iss` and `sub` of the client assertion MUST equal the client’s identifier registered at the originating authorization server.